 Comfort was not delivered.

 The doctor (I was trained in the States!) virtually demanded we fly her to Bangkok for a spinal tap, telling her that she might have “permanent brain damage”.
 Calm did not prevail.
-Marcel and Colette left without a prescription, hailed a tuk tuk back to the villa, and we enjoyed the rest of our vacation thanks to Dr. Benadryl and Dr. Advil.
+Marcel and Colette left without the desired steroid prescription, hailed a tuk-tuk back to the villa, and we enjoyed the rest of our vacation thanks to Dr. Benadryl and Dr. Advil.
 A couple weeks later Colette was back to normal with some residual paralysis around the mouth that lasted for another month or two.

 To her delight, Colette revisited that experience on our first day in Vietnam, when she looked over to find an enormous spider on the pillow next to her.
 I can only describe it as a karmic message from the universe.
-She hates spiders more than any other living thing on the planet.
+She hates spiders more than any other living thing.
 She needs to make peace with them.

 Sophie has generally been immune to our traveling curse, except for her very first visit to the beach where she was stung by a jellyfish within ten minutes.
-Well, there was also that one time she was stung by a saddleback caterpillar (it’s worth looking those up); bizarre!
-Maybe this tendency for having medical issues explains why I can’t convince her to visit us in Shanghai during her spring break this year?
+Well, there was also that time she was stung by a saddleback caterpillar (it’s worth looking those up)!
+Maybe this tendency we have for strange medical issues explains why I can’t convince her to visit us in Shanghai during her spring break this year?

 Here’s hoping for an uneventful rest of the trip.
 I’ll get back to more interesting incidentals soon.

-**Update Dengue Fever: Drum roll please.
-Not long after returning from Vietnam, Colette proved that insect bites truly are an issue of cosmic absurdity in her life.
+**Update Dengue Fever: Drum roll, please.
+Not long after returning from Vietnam, Colette proved that insect bites truly are an issue of cosmic absurdity for her.
 After a week of fevered illness and a trip to the Shanghai United emergency room, she tested positive for dengue fever.
+It seems we both had Dengue—we got sick simultanesouly—but I recovered quickly.
 Three IV drips helped ameliorate her dehydration, and we were sent home with a bag full of prescriptions.
-The next day, the Chinese CDC was knocking on the door, looking to quarantine Colette if her fever persisted (it did).
+The next day, the Chinese version of the CDC was knocking on the door, looking to quarantine Colette if her fever persisted (it did).

-Fortunately, the door they knocked on was our old residence in Minhang — we had neglected to update our address at Shanghai United, and the complex manager called me trying to explain that doctors were at her office, and they were looking for us.
-We spent a harried day making phone calls, deciding whether Colette and I should pack bags and quickly grab a flight out of the country — anything to avoid a Chinese quarantine with people who actually had more infectious diseases.
+Fortunately, the door they knocked on was our old residence in Minhang — we had neglected to update our address at Shanghai United, and the apartment complex manager called me trying to explain in broken English that doctors were in her office, and they were looking for us.
+We spent a harried day making phone calls, panicked that Colette and I should pack out bags and high-tail it to Hong Kong — anything to avoid a Chinese quarantine with people who actually had more infectious diseases.
 Chinese bureaucracy saved the day.
-It would take at least 24 hours to move the paperwork to our district.
+It would take at least 24 hours to move the paperwork to our current district.

-Meanwhile ISOS, working on our behalf, said the CDC does not quarantine for dengue, and what’s more, the CDC does not make house calls.
+Meanwhile, ISOS, working on our behalf, said the “CDC” (I haven’t yet found out what it’s actually called in Shanghai since everyone just seems to call it the “Chinese CDC”) does not quarantine for dengue, and what’s more, they do not make house calls.
 So who were the “doctors” standing at number 76 Westwood Green looking for us?
 Not the hospital.
 Which bureaucratic Shanghai office sent them?
-All information provided by ISOS suggests that a required quarantine for dengue would ultimately be inside our house.
+All information provided by ISOS suggests that a required quarantine for dengue would be inside our apartment.
 I think we’re off the hook, and Colette is feeling better.